-1) These guidelines will be used for all ECF events.
+- These guidelines will be used for all ECF-organised events, and are recommended for adoption by organisers of non-ECF events.

-4) A circular to be sent out when all competitors are known, or with any entry forms, asking if any potential competitor has an impairment that will require special circumstances.
+- A circular should be sent out when all players are known, or with any entry forms, asking if any potential player has an impairment that will require reasonable adjustments to be made.

-5) No chess player to be penalised on a time parameter against the normal rates of play because of their impairment.
+- No chess player should be penalised on a time parameter against the normal rates of play because of their impairment.

-6) Any impaired competitor who reasonably requests the placing of their equipment in a particular seat or orientation, has the right to do so, provided that this does not disadvantage their opponent.
-The event director has to ensure that the needs of both players are catered for.
+- Any disabled player who reasonably requests the placing of their equipment in a particular seat or orientation has the right to do so, provided that this does not disadvantage their opponent.
+The event director should ensure that the needs of both players are catered for.

-7) It is strongly recommended that any playing conditions are printed out and placed on all boards before the start of play, including maps of the venue showing the location of toilets, refreshments, bookstalls, emergency exits etc.
+- It is recommended that any playing conditions are printed out and placed on all boards before the start of play, including maps of the venue showing the location of toilets, refreshments, bookstalls, emergency exits etc.

-8) It is recommended that all events have a first aid kit with the tournament director in case of accident, and that the local hospital/doctor’s phone numbers are known.
+- It is recommended that all events have a first aid kit at the event in case of accident, and that the local hospital/doctor’s phone numbers are known.

-9) If a competitor cannot access the refreshments/bookstall, arrangements should be made for their needs to be met.
+- If a player or event official cannot access any refreshments/bookstall areas, arrangements should be made for their needs to be met.

-10) If a competitor cannot press his/her own clock or move his/her own pieces, an assistant should be available if the opponent is not willing to do so.
+- If a player cannot press their own clock or move their own pieces, an assistant should be available if the opponent is not willing to do so.

-11) If a player has made a prior request, copies of all notices should be available in large print.
-If a player is unable to read large print, then the notices must be read to her/him before the start of each round, and on request without disturbing other players.
+- If a player has made a prior request, copies of all notices should be available in large print.
+If a player is unable to read large print, then the notices must be read to them before the start of each round, and on request without disturbing other players.

-13) It is recommended that all team events have the rule that if a visiting team indicates that it has a player with an impairment coming with them, giving sufficient notice, that the home team does everything which is reasonable to ensure that that player can participate.
+- It is recommended that all league events have the rule that if a visiting team indicates that it has a player with an impairment coming with them, giving sufficient notice, that the home team does everything which is reasonable to ensure that that player can participate.

 - If spectators are permitted at an event, the provisions in 3) above should apply to spectators as well as players and event officials.